krzyk87/OCT_VApred/README.md

 If you use this code, please cite:

-> Anderson, M., Corona, V., Stankiewicz, A., Habib, M., Steel, D.H. and Obara, B.,
+Anderson, M., Corona, V., Stankiewicz, A., Habib, M., Steel, D.H. and Obara, B., 2025. *Enhancing post-treatment visual acuity prediction with multimodal deep learning on small-scale clinical and OCT datasets*.
+Medical Imaging with Deep Learning.
-> _Enhancing Post-Treatment Visual Acuity Prediction with Multimodal Deep Learning on Small-scale Clinical and OCT Datasets_.
-> In Medical Imaging with Deep Learning.